Active Transportation Plan is Completed

 Proposed improvements to trails, bicycle facilities and sidewalks on local streets;

-Proposed intersection improvements on major road and at key school and park crossings;
+Proposed intersection improvements on major roads and at key school and park crossings;

 Strategies to implement a community-wide campaign focused on walking and biking to local destinations.

 The plan was presented to the District 35 Board on October 4, 2017 and to the Park District Board on October 16, 2017.
 At the October 18 Committee of the Whole meeting in 2017, the plan was presented to the Village Board which discussed and provided feedback regarding various components of the draft plan.
 Staff incorporated the recommendations from that feedback into the final draft of the Glencoe Active Transportation Plan.